mraseelak/assess_helpers/README.md

 # TestHelpers
-This is a gem to consolidate all the test related work for BIAD group.
+This is a gem to consolidate all the test related work for mraseelak group.
 This gem consolidates all the boilerplate code, used in testing this freeing up the developer from writing them.

 ## Installation